Bay & Workshop Management

 - In the Analytics dashboard, look for the Bay Utilisation section.

-What you'll see:
+What you will see:

 - Overall Bay Utilization -- A percentage showing how much of the time your bays are actively in use, displayed as a progress bar